ewe2/ewe2.ninja/content/stuff/music/revolution.md

 Reading Ian MacDonald's *Revolution In The Head* is like reading a history of Beatles musical criticism.
-It has been the most up-to-date synthesis of many Beatles critical sources, particularly Lewisohn's exhaustive recording history and has a unique comparative cultural timeline of their impact, but it is beginning to date.
+It has been the most up-to-date synthesis of many Beatles critical sources, particularly Lewisohn's exhaustive recording history and has a unique comparative cultural timeline of their impact.
 This aspect of the book is probably most useful to a non-fan.

-The great problem of making any appraisal of the Beatles, either as musicians or as cultural participants, is how to be properly objective.
+The great problem of making any appraisal of the Beatles however, either as musicians or as cultural participants, is how to be properly objective.
 McDonald is bluntly honest, beginning with the premise that objectivity is impossible until possibly a century into the future.
-He undoes his premise by attempting to obscure his own biases.
+But he then undoes this premise by attempting to obscure his own biases.
 As any Beatles fan will tell you, there are good Beatles songs and (because fans are loathe to say the word bad) *not-so-good* Beatles songs.
 Which songs fall into the *not-so-good* category says as much about the fan as the band; this is, after